2019. 1-31 August 2019 – Invited artist to attend international residency programme at Budapest Art Factory.

 1999 – SA coordinator.
 Rewind, Fast-Forward, Contemporary Art From South Africa at the Van Reukum Museum, Holland.

 1998 – Katlehong Art Centre Artists – Sandton Civic Gallery

 1997-98 – SA coordinator/Exhibitions Producer Dreams and Clouds South African cultural festival at Kulturhuset, Stockholm.
 Festival coincided with Stockholm, Cultural Capital of Europe ‘98.

-1995-96 – Co-Curated the first National Gay and Lesbian Art Exhibition: Gay Rights, Rites, Re-Writes Exhibition which toured nationally.
+1995-96 – Co-Curated of, and participating artist in, the first National Gay and Lesbian Art Exhibition: Gay Rights, Rites, Re-Writes Exhibition which toured nationally.
 It opened at Martin Melck House in Cape Town, then Oliewenhuis Art Museum in Bloemfontein and the Gertrude Posel Gallery at Wits University.

 1986 – Free State Artists – Johannes Stegmann Art Gallery, Bloemfontein

 1985 – SA Students Exhibition – Grahamstown Arts Festival 1994

 1984 – Rolfes Impressions – Johannesburg Art Gallery